LGN520/farreach-public/ycsb-implementation.md

 					- TODO: Check tmp_controller.out. tmp_switchos.out, and tmp_controller_bwcost.out
 			* TODO: Launch FarReach + 128 servers for experiment 2 under YCSB A
 				* TODO: Use loading phase to pre-load 100M records into 128 storage servers
-		* Coding
-			* TODO: Finish TraceReplay workload
-				- TODO: Get correpsonding trace file based on workloadName
-				- TODO: Limit the maximum number of parsed requests, and the maximum value size based on its paper
-				- TODO: Comment request filtering under static pattern in TraceReplayWorkload -> resort to KeydumpClient and PregeneratedWorkload
-				- TODO: Twitter key -> keystring by md5 -> inswitchcache.core.Key by fromString
-			* TODO: Fix retrieving issue of deleting /tmp/rocksdbbackups/16
-			* TODO: Fix issue of not overwriting existing statistics in single rotation mode

 - 10.19
 	+ Siyuan